🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Strategy 3: Event Arbitrage

-Occasionally, prediction market valuations differ between venues or between what a market implies and connected markets suggest.
+Prediction market valuations occasionally diverge between different platforms or between what a single market implies and comparable markets.
 Typical arbitrage scenarios include:

-• Pricing gaps for identical contracts between PolyGram and competing platforms
+• Pricing gaps on identical markets between PolyGram and alternative venues

 Strategy 4: Half-Kelly Position Sizing

-The Kelly Criterion determines the theoretically ideal stake for each wager.
-In reality, apply half-Kelly (half the Kelly recommendation) to accommodate imprecision in your own probability assessments.
-Maintain a strict ceiling: never allocate beyond 5% of your portfolio to a single market, regardless of confidence level.
+The Kelly Criterion determines the theoretically ideal stake for each individual trade.
+In real-world application, employ half-Kelly (half the Kelly recommendation) to buffer against imprecision in your own probability judgements.
+Establish a firm rule: never allocate more than 5% of your portfolio to any single market, regardless of confidence level.

 Kelly formula: f = (bp - q) / b, where b = net odds, p = your probability, q = 1 - p.